hikari-crescent/book/src/ext/cooldowns.md

 ## Custom Bucket

-The default bucket uses user IDs to seperate users.
+The default bucket uses user IDs to separate users.

 This is how the default bucket is implemented:
 ```python